 comfortable

 alternative to traditional hotels.
+SIRI

 SATHORN: 27 Soi Saladaeng 1, Silom Road, Bangkok,